Contact / Imprint

 The Movie

-“We did everything that one shouldn´t do when on a tiny independent budget.” says director/producer Frank Mirbach.
-What started as a 10 minute film with only three characters in a single room, ended up with a crew and a cast of 170 people and took over 8 years to make.
+“We did everything that one shouldn´t do when on an independent budget.” says director/producer Frank Mirbach. „The basic idea was a 10 minute film with only three characters in a single room.
+But we ended up with a crew and a cast of almost 300 people as the story evolved during the script stages.“

-“REAL BUDDY was actually devised as a short and was planned to be easily done and to be entered into the festival circus.
-But our love for the movies we´ve grown up with somehow got in the way and the film got bigger and bigger by time.”
+“REAL BUDDY was actually devised as a short and was planned to be produced in a quick and dirty style to be entered into the festival circus.
+But our love for the movies we´ve grown up with somehow got in the way and the film got bigger and bigger by the time.”, says Mirbach.

-Keeping costs as low as possible was therefore vital in order to survive.
-Among many other tactics to achieve this was the separation of the shooting schedule in different "phases.”
+However, keeping costs as low as possible was vital.
+Among many other tactics to achieve this was the separation of the shooting schedule in different phases.
 This consisted mostly of 5-7 shooting days in a row, taking place in only one or two locations.
-“By limiting the shooting schedule this way, the cast and crew, most of them doing the work for very limited fees, hadn´t been kept away from their officially paid jobs for too long.”, continues Mirbach.
+“By limiting the shooting schedule this way, the cast and crew, working for reduced fees, hadn´t been kept away from their officially paid jobs for too long.”, continues Mirbach.

 inspirations